dlroxe/eIF4F.analysis/README_WINDOWS.md

   - The package worked on Windows 10 on System 2 in Nov 2020.
   - The package code and the versions of Windows, RStudio, R, and R packages have all changed since then.
+It should be noted, however, that the body of .correlation_coefficient() [has not changed significantly](https://github.com/a3609640/EIF-analysis/blob/8ea7dada7e7d5ba732c6e10cb28215fdb6eb06e6/R/EIFanalysis.R#L5703).
   - Because the performance problem has been seen recently on Windows 10 and 11, it does not seem as though the Windows version is the culprit.
   - Likewise, because the problem has been seen with and without RStudio, it